cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

    A recurrence can be inferred from a datetime by omitting digits from the front.
 For example, if the year is omitted then the recurrence can be inferred to be annual.
-E.G:
+E.g.:

 .. code-block:: sub